bbc/nightwatch-starter/README.md

 ## Requirements

   * Node.js
+  * NPM
+  * Browserstack credentials (optional)

 ## Installation

-Download the install.sh file into your project root, and execute it.
-You'll want to execute this **outside** of any development containers you have, to have access to your web browsers.

-You can run the installer by copying and pasting this command in your terminal:
+Ensure that you are in an empty directory where you wish to install nightwatch to, before using the following command in your terminal:

-    curl -O https://raw.githubusercontent.com/bbc/cd-nightwatch-starter/master/install.sh ; sudo chmod +x install.sh ; ./install.sh
+    curl -O https://raw.githubusercontent.com/bbc/nightwatch-starter/master/install.sh ; sudo chmod +x install.sh ; ./install.sh

+## To write tests

+At present there is an example test file [here](setup_files/tests/DemoTest.js)

+For information on the keywords and using page objects you can find the documentation on the [Nightwatch Website](http://www.nightwatchjs.org)